-NCCO content sources include monographs, newspapers, manuscripts, photographs, maps, ephemera, and statistical data.
+NCCO encompasses a broad range of content sources including monographs, newspapers, manuscripts, photographs, maps, ephemera, and statistical data.
 The collection modules are topically oriented and intended to integrate in varying degrees sources from world regions including the Americas (North, Central, and South), Africa, East and South Asia, and the Middle East, as well as Europe.
-Most of the content in the initial four modules is in English, although the publishers expected the later collection modules would expand coverage to other European languages, and possibly also some non-western language content.
+Most of the content in the initial four modules is in English, although the later collection modules expanded coverage to other languages, mostly European.

 British politics and society (2012)